Best Racing Drones iMore 2021

 - Low camera resolution

-If you're in it to win it and don't care about flight video, this rock-solid racing drone from Holy Stone is a gem in both performance and price.
-While beginners can use it, it has no altitude hold, so it's suited more toward those with a few flight hours under their belt.
-If that's you, this is a lightning-fast quadcopter with quiet motors and excellent wind resistance that's also able to perform flips, dives, and other trippy moves.
+If you're in it to win it and don't care about flight video, this rock-solid racing drone from Ryze Tech is a gem in both performance and price.
+The Tello is a lightning-fast quadcopter with quiet motors and excellent wind resistance that can also perform flips, dives, and other trippy moves.
 And with included propeller guards, you can practice your skills indoors without fear of shearing off propellers or damaging your favorite lampshade.

 - High power quiet motors